KelCodesStuff/KelCodesStuff/README.md

 ## <h3 align="left"> <img align="center" src="https://img.icons8.com/color/50/trophy.png"/> Achievements</h3>

+iOS Development
-- Redesigned a legacy UIKit application using SwiftUI, resulting in a 25% reduction in size and a 15% improvement in load times.
+- Redesigned a legacy UIKit financial application using SwiftUI, resulting in a 25% reduction in size and a 15% improvement in load times.
 - Collaborated with designers to implement a new user interface for a financial tracking application using SwiftUI, resulting in a 20% increase in user engagement.
 - Built core functionalities using SwiftOTP for an authenticator application, including token storage and generation of time-based one-time passwords (TOTP), improving user security and account protection.
 - Leveraged CryptoSwift to implement on-device AES-256 encryption for secure storage and management of sensitive user credentials, including usernames, passwords, and TOTP secrets.
 - Applied Instruments to profile iOS/macOS applications, identifying and optimizing performance bottlenecks, and reduced memory consumption by 15%.
 - Developed and maintained comprehensive unit and UI tests using XCTest and XCUITest frameworks, ensuring code quality, functionality, and a 10% increase in app stability.

+Physics Programming
+- Developing Box3D, a 3D extension of Box2D in C++ (In Progress) [Box3D](https://github.com/KelCodesStuff/Box3D/)
+  - Implementing rigid body dynamics.
+  - Implementing an iterative constraint solver.
+  - Implementing collision detection: dynamic AABB tree (broad-phase) and SAT/GJK (narrow-phase).

 ## <h3 align="left">Stats</h3>